Sitecore/Sitecore.Pathfinder/README.md

 You will probably see a lot of warnings from the CodeContractNullability (which checks that you decorate every field, parameter, parameter and method return with [NotNull], [CanBeNull], [ItemNotNull] or [ItemCanBeNull] attributes).
 This is expected.

+The Sitecore.Pathfinder.Console project the default project and you should set it as StartUp Project.

 ## How does Pathfinder make Sitecore easier
 * Familiar developer experience: Edit source files, build project, test website, repeat.
 * Text editor agnostic (Visual Studio not required - use Notepad, Notepad++, SublimeText, Atom, VS Code etc.)